Al-Harith ibn Kalada: His return to Thaqif

-Al-Harith ibn Kalada was treating people in Persia, and he was able to treat some people of status there, and a wealthy man recovered from his illness, so he rewarded him and gave him money and a slave girl named "Sumayya."
+Al-Harith ibn Kalada was treating people in Persia, and he was able to treat some people of status there.
+A wealthy man recovered from his illness rewarded him with money and a slave girl named "Sumayya."
 Then his soul longed for the people of his country, so he returned to Taif and his medicine became famous among the Arabs.

-Al-Harith ibn Kalada returned from Persia to his hometown of Thaqif in Taif, accompanied by his slave girl Sumayya, who was given to him.
+Al-Harith ibn Kalada returned from Persia to his hometown of Thaqif in Taif, accompanied by his slave girl Sumayya.
 She is the mother of Ziyad ibn Abihi, who was adopted by Mu'awiya.
-Ziyad is the son of Sumayya, who gave birth to him in Taif from Abu Sufyan before he converted to Islam.
+Sumayya gave birth to Ziyad in Taif from Abu Sufyan before he converted to Islam.
 In the pre-Islamic era, men used to copulate with their slave girls, who might give birth to a child, and the father might then deny the paternity.
 Islam came with teachings that prohibit all forms of pre-Islamic fornication, as it is an attack on honor and lineage.
 It is mentioned that Sumayya became pregnant by Abu Sufyan and gave birth to Ziyad.
 Mu'awiya ibn Abi Sufyan distinguished between the pre-Islamic era and Islam, and Islam abrogates what came before it.
 Therefore, Mu'awiya adopted Ziyad as his son, meaning that Mu'awiya claimed that he was his brother.
 He was named "Ziyad ibn Abihi," meaning that he was a brother to Mu'awiya from his father's side.

 Sumayya, the slave of Al-Harith ibn Kalada, had given birth to two sons before Ziyad, namely Abu Bakr and his brother Nafi'.
 They claimed to be related to Al-Harith ibn Kalada, claiming that he had coitus with his slave Sumayya and that they were born from him.